Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 DataSets AutoGenerate

-Figure - there should be a checkbox in this dialog which generates instances for all datasets found
+Figure - there will be a checkbox in this dialog which generates instances for all datasets found

 Update: Visual Studio .NET 2005 Beta 2 - Not done